 Rather than glorifying the bank raiders, the event seeks to emphasize the heroism of a town which rose up against the outlaws.
 On Sept.
 7, 1876, indignant Northfield residents even threw rocks at the James-Younger Gang members as they fled in ignominious disarray.

-Thanks to current James-Younger gang leader Chip DeMann of the Northfield Historical Society for assistance with this column.
+Thanks to current James-Younger Gang leader Chip DeMann for assistance with this column.